 Once the application starts, it starts sending messages/instructions back to the native thread, and this way, a bi-directional communication starts.
 Unfortunately, the bridge acting as a broker between JavaScript and native code communication is an extra step which slows down the communication process and often creates a bottle-neck in React Native apps.

-It not only slows down the app, but also uses extra hardware resources.
+It slows down the app and uses extra hardware resources.
 To address this issue, React Native uses Virtual DOM, which minimizes the amount of data exchange via bridge.

 Mechanism of Flutter